 It's a tradition in New Orleans to buy fresh seafood and produce directly from local fishermen and farmers.
-The French Market, in the French Quarter, was founded in 1791 and is the oldest open air market in the United States.
+The French Market, located in the French Quarter, was founded in 1791 and is the oldest open-air market in the United States.
 It is reminiscent of street markets in Europe but it has its own distinct NOLA personality.

 You'll also occasionally see chefs and restaurants putting on cooking demonstrations at the farmers market.

-The French Market District is just a few blocks from Cafe du Monde and Jackson Square and is surrounded by shops and restaurants.
+The French Market District is just a few blocks from Café du Monde and Jackson Square and is surrounded by shops and restaurants.
 Ample parking is across the street from the French Market District, and you can also get there via streetcar.

-The Arts Market of New Orleans occurs on the last Saturday of every month from 10 a.m. to 4 p.m. in Palmer Park in the Uptown/Garden District.
+The Arts Market of New Orleans occurs on the last Saturday of every month in Palmer Park in the Uptown/Garden District.
 It hosts local and regional artists and crafters who offer up a huge variety of handmade wares.
 Music fills the air, and food vendors are easy to find.

 There are four Crescent City Farmers Markets in New Orleans.
 The Downtown Market is held every Saturday morning on the corner of Carondelet and Julia streets.
 There's one on Tuesday mornings at 200 Broadway at the Mississippi River.
 Also, there's a Mid-City Market on Thursdays at 3700 Orleans Avenue at the Bayou.
 The French Quarter Market is open Wednesdays from mid-October through mid-June in the French Market.
 You'll get live music and cooking demonstrations with your fresh produce at this seasonal market.